AdamKyle/flare/resources/info/skill-information/section-2.md

 > ### ATTN!
 >
-> You will see these through out this guide.
+> You will see these throughout this guide.
 These three modifier attributes can also exist on artifacts, quest items, enchanted items and even regular items them selves.

 - **Fight Timeout Modifier**: With every kill, comes a timeout of 10 seconds, 20 if the enemy has killed you.
 These modifiers take a specific percentage off your timer.
 [Learn more about timers](/information/time-gates)
 - **Skill Bonus Per Level**: The percentage bonus applied per level up (to a maximum of 99.00%)

 > ### ATTN!
 >
-> If a skill makes use of the above mentioned modifiers, it will receive no skill bonus per level, instead the bonus to those modifiers will increase.
+> If a skill makes use of the above-mentioned modifiers, it will receive no skill bonus per level, instead the bonus to those modifiers will increase.
 >
 > Monsters can also have skills that affect these modifiers as well.

 When viewing your character skeet, you will see a list of skills.
 Each one of those skills can be clicked on to get relevant details about said skill and about where you are in training that skill. (see image below).

-## Additional skills can be added

-Overtime The Creator can add new skills or modify existing ones.
-If the skills if modified you will not be notified, these would be balancing changes that The Creator will inform the players of.

-How ever if a new skill is created and assigned to all players, then every player will be notified of a new skill.
-If you are logged in, you'll see it in chat, if not, you'll be emailed.

-If additional skills are added, you'll be able to see details in game via the character sheet section as well as on this page.
+## Class Skills

+There are some skills that are class based only.
+Some might have restrictions like a Prophet needing Healing spells equipped in order to get their bonus.
+These skills mostly increase the damage, the fight timout, the healing and/or the armour class bonus.

 ## Training skills